 While attending classes at SRCC, you will live in double rooms in the nearby International Guest House.
 While traveling to Agra and Jaipur (two nights), you will be staying in double rooms in hotels.
 Meals will be provided while at SRCC but meals will be on your own when traveling to cultural sites in Delhi, Agra and Jaipur.

-This is a faculty-led, three-week program led by Professor Ann Rupnow (Management and Marketing).
+This is a faculty-led, three-week program led by Dr. Ganga Vadhavkar (Communication & Journalism).
 You will study with other UW-Eau Claire students during your stay in India and will be paired with a student buddy at SRCC.

 Visit the Winterim 2014 program blog here to read about their amazing experiences!
 See pictures of the Winterim 2015 program here!
 And read an article about the program in 2015.